niktverd/contento-monorep/README.md

      --allow-unauthenticated
    ```

-### Automated Deployment with Cloud Build

-1. Connect your GitHub repository to Cloud Build
-2. Create a build trigger that uses the cloudbuild.yaml configuration

-Cloud Build will automatically build and deploy your application whenever you push to your repository.

 ### Automated Deployment with GitHub Actions

 This project includes a GitHub Actions workflow for automatic deployment to Google Cloud Run when you push to the main branch.